lokithe5th/lokithe5th/README.md

-## lourens
+## Lourens
 - I'm a multifaceted Solidity Developer with special interests in DeFi and Smart Contract Security.
-- I love learning and hold a Masters in Business Administration, with an undergad Bachelors of Science.
+- I love learning and hold a Masters in Business Administration, with an undergad Bachelors of Science (Health Sciences).
 - I enjoy the combination of finance and programming that smart contracts require.

 ## Experience